corefan/xenko-docs/en/manual/graphics/textures/normal-maps.md

 *(Images courtesy of Paolo Cignoni, shared under [Attribution-ShareAlike 1.0 Generic (CC BY-SA 1.0)](https://creativecommons.org/licenses/by-sa/1.0/)*

-The left image shows a complex mesh of several million polygons.
-The right image shows a drastically simplified version of the same mesh, but with a normal map applied.
-The normal map contains information about how the mesh should reflect light, creating the illusion of much more complex geometry.

-![media/material-attributes-13.png](../materials/media/material-attributes-13.png)

 Normal maps usually represent small changes of the normal vector (the vector which points away from the surface).
 Xenko uses the most common convention: the X and Y components follow the tangent and the bitangent of the surface, and the Z component follows the normal vector of the surface.
 This means that a value of `(0, 0, 1)` coincides with the normal vector and represents no change, while a value of `(-1, 0, 0)` tilts to the "left" (ie negative X value in the tangent (local) space).

+![media/material-attributes-13.png](../materials/media/material-attributes-13.png)

-## Use a normal map texture
+## Use a normal map

 1. In the **asset view**, select the texture you want to use as a normal map.